 This Halloween, instead of using apples, try filling a tub with bottles.
 Guests can try grabbing bottles with their teeth instead, which they can then keep.
 Or, for those who don’t want to mess up spooky makeup, have a nearby bowl of Mini Bottle Keychains as a fun take-home item they can use whenever.

 Go for a Mexican-inspired Theme this Year

 One of my best friends here in Texas is half Mexican and half Spanish, and she’s channeling her Latino roots for a Halloween party that is Día de los Muertos themed.
 The popular “Day of the Dead” celebration begins on October 31st, the same day as Halloween.
 And just like El Yucateco, it stems from Mexico.

 For a festive Day of the Dead party, incorporate traditional cultural activities.
 Invite others to decorate sugar skulls, and encourage guests to bring photos of loved ones for the ofrenda, an altar honoring the memory of those who have passed away.
-Tamales, mole, spicy hot chocolate, and candied pumpkin are all excellent food choices for this celebratory day as well, and they’ll bring some thoughtful – and yummy – cultural touches to your holiday celebration.
+Tamales, mole, Spicy Mexican Hot Chocolate, and candied pumpkin are all excellent food choices for this celebratory day as well, and they’ll bring some thoughtful – and yummy – cultural touches to your holiday celebration.

 For more spicy holiday ideas, recipes, and fun ways to celebrate the season, check out these other posts: